 Let’s remove General.

 To take General Thomas out of Hyrum and Nancy’s we must break their relationship, You can’t break the relationship on the left side where he is with his wife and his children.
-You have to break the old link on the right where he is a son of Hyrum and Nancy Underwood.
+You have to break the old link on the right where he is the son of Hyrum and Nancy Underwood.

 In the form that pops up, click on the option to remove General from the family.
 You can replace the parents if who knew the parents were.
 In this case, we’re just going to remove the parents.